World Cup 2018 Facts

 The previous record was held by Ronaldo, who fired 15 goals for his country, breaking the previous record at the 2006 tournament when firing his side into the quarter-finals via a straightforward 3-0 success against Ghana.

 The highest English goalscorer in the tournament is Gary Lineker, who fired in ten goals during twelve World Cup appearances – not a bad strike rate!
 He leads the way by some distance, with 1966 hero Geoff Hurst second in the rankings having notched five.

-Roger Milla is a name synonymous with World Cup facts and made history when becoming the oldest goalscorer in the tournament at the age of 42.
-He netted in both the 1990 and 1994 tournaments representing Cameroon but his participation was in doubt until the country’s president rang up the coaching staff and insisted that Milla was included in the squad.
-It’s a record which is unlikely to ever be superceded.
+Roger Milla is a name synonymous with World Cup facts and he made history when becoming the oldest goalscorer in the tournament at the age of 42.
+He netted in both the 1990 and 1994 tournaments representing Cameroon, but his participation was in doubt until the country’s president rang up the coaching staff and insisted that Milla was included in the squad.
+It’s a record which is unlikely to ever be surpassed.

 Other Interesting World Cup Facts

 Brazil are the only nation to have featured in every World Cup.
 Italy aren’t far behind, having only failed to qualify for three tournaments including the 1930 staging (although they did offer to host it) and just falling short of qualification in 1958 and this World Cup.
 Equally, Germany did not enter the inaugural competition and were not invited to the 1950 staging of the event, which was held in Brazil.